lzj2015/openssl_1.0.1f_lzj/README.md

  ```

 ## Some example
-You can see some deome in the sm2ssltest folder for using GM/T 0024-2014 TLS VPN protocol.
+You can see some dome in the sm2ssltest folder for using GM/T 0024-2014 TLS VPN protocol.
 And you will get some example in test folder for using sm3, sm4, sm2 signature sm2 decryption or sm2 encryption as well.

-email: liuzhj28@gmail.com
+mail: liuzhj28@gmail.com